 In Klamath Falls, you will need to logon to the printer to release your print job.

-In Wilsonville, when you send to print, It will automatically start printing.
+At Portland-Metro, when you send to print, It will automatically start printing.

 To print single sided or color change the options in the printer options.